emre1702/TDS-V/README.md

 This gamemode was created by Bonus1702/emre1702/Bonus (me).
 I stopped using GT-MP and wanted to release the gamemode.

+You can find me in Discord:
+Bonus#7853
+Or you can join our Discord-Server:
+[discord.gg/ntVnGFt]discord.gg/ntVnGFt

 Please read the readme before trying to use the gamemode!